Sample-return mission: First missions

-In 1970, the Soviet Union planned for a 1975 first Martian sample-return mission in the Mars 5NM project.
-This mission was planned to use an N1 rocket, but as this rocket never flew successfully, the mission evolved into the Mars 5M project, which would use a double launch with the smaller Proton rocket and an assembly at a Salyut space station.
-This Mars 5M mission was planned for 1979, but was canceled in 1977 due to technical problems and complexity; all hardware was ordered destroyed.
+In 1970, the Soviet Union planned for a 1975 first Mars sample-return mission in the Mars 5NM project.
+This mission was planned to use an N1 rocket, but this rocket never flew successfully and the mission evolved into the Mars 5M project, which would use a double launch with the smaller Proton rocket and an assembly at a Salyut space station.
+This Mars 5M mission was planned for 1979, but was canceled in 1977 due to technical problems and complexity.

 1990s

 The Orbital Debris Collection (ODC) experiment deployed on the Mir space station for 18 months in 1996–97 used aerogel to capture particles from low Earth orbit, including both interplanetary dust and man-made particles.

 2000s

 The next mission to return extraterrestrial samples was the Genesis mission, which returned solar wind samples to Earth from beyond Earth orbit in 2004.
 Unfortunately, the Genesis capsule failed to open its parachute while re-entering the Earth's atmosphere and crash-landed in the Utah desert.
 There were fears of severe contamination or even total mission loss, but scientists managed to save many of the samples.
 They were the first to be collected from beyond lunar orbit.
 Genesis used a collector array made of wafers of ultra-pure silicon, gold, sapphire, and diamond.
 Each different wafer was used to collect a different part of the solar wind.

-Genesis was followed by NASA's Stardust spacecraft, which returned comet samples to Earth on January 15, 2006.
+Genesis was followed by NASA's Stardust spacecraft, which returned comet samples to Earth on 15 January 2006.
 It safely passed by Comet Wild 2 and collected dust samples from the comet's coma while imaging the comet's nucleus.
 Stardust used a collector array made of low-density aerogel (99% of which is space), which has about 1/1000 of the density of glass.
 This enables the collection of cometary particles without damaging them due to high impact velocities.
 Particle collisions with even slightly porous solid collectors would result in the destruction of those particles and damage to the collection apparatus.
 During the cruise, the array collected at least seven interstellar dust particles.